 - Milk - I used 1 ½ cups milk but would recommend 2 cups.

-- Sugar – I used 2 ½ tbsp sugar and can use upto 3 tbsp if one has a very sweet tooth.
+- Sugar - I used 2 ½ tablespoon sugar and can use upto 3 tablespoon if one has a very sweet tooth.
 If using store bought palmiers, can skip sugar all together as those are sweeter than the ones I made at home.

 - Palmiers - I made palmiers at home with 1 puff pastry sheet.
 If one wants to skip this step, follow the instructions on the puff pastry package to thaw the pastry sheet.
 Place the pastry sheet on cookie sheet and bake at 400F until puff sheets are golden brown.
 Cool and crumble the baked puff pastry sheet to make bread pudding.